johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 - [Swift Cluster Membership](https://www.github.com/apple/swift-cluster-membership) ([blog](https://swift.org/blog/swift-cluster-membership/)) – cluster membership protocols are both natural to express using distributed actors, as well as very useful to implement membership for distributed actor systems.
 - [Swift Distributed Tracing](https://github.com/apple/swift-distributed-tracing) – distributed actors are able to automatically and transparently participate in distributed tracing systems and instrumentation, this allows for a "profiler-like" performance debugging experience across entire fleets of servers,

 ## Alternatives Considered

+### TODO: all the internal representations of remote/local

+TODO: there was tens of iterations of this, we should explain a few so they don't come up again as they at first seem viable but break down later on.

 ### Discussion: Why Distributed Actors are better than "just" some RPC library?

-While this may be a highly subjective and sensitive topic, we want to tackle the question up-front, so why are distributed actors better than ""just" some RPC library?
+While this may be a highly subjective and sensitive topic, we want to tackle the question up-front, so why are distributed actors better than "just" some RPC library?

 The answer lies in the language integration and the mental model developers can work with when working with distributed actors.
 Swift already embraces actors for its local concurrency programming, and they will be omni-present and become a familiar and useful tool for developers.
 It is also important to notice that any aync function may be technically performing work over network, and it is up to developers to manage such calls in order to not overwhelm the network etc. With distributed actors, such calls are more _visible_ because IDEs have the necessary information to e.g. underline or otherwise hightlight that a function is likely to hit the network and one may need to consider it's latency more, than if it was just a local call.
 IDEs and linters can even use this statically available information to write hints such as "hey, you're doing this distributed actor call in a tight loop - are you sure you want to do that?"